sujin9819/MetaInsight/SOP/MetaTranscriptomic/en/Sequencing.md

 - Treat the column's membrane with 30-50 μL of RNase-free water and centrifuge at 12,000 rpm for 1 minute to obtain RNA.

 [Optional: RNA QC]
-- Measure the RNA concentration using a Qubit fluorometer.
+- Measure the RNA concentration using a Qubit fluorometer*.
 *A NanoDrop spectrophotometer can also be used, but for accurate concentration measurement, it is recommended to use a Qubit fluorometer.
 - Perform QC of the obtained RNA using a Fragment analyzer.